dvorijs/dvori/README.md

 		onRequest: onReqHandler
 	}
 });

+const response = await client.get({ ...config });
 ```

+Plugins become even more useful if you have multiple API's or API endpoints that have different requirements.
+See the examples to see how plugins can be mixed and matched to create multiple easy to use API clients.

 ## Compose Middleware

 > Ogres & middleware are like onions, they both have layers

+Middleware give you complete control over the request / response lifecycle.

 ### Built in Middleware